Call today +357 22 02 82 32

 • Professional tax.

-• Interest payable or deemed to be payable in relation to the acquisition of a private motor vehicle, irrespective of whether it is used in the business or not, or other asset not used in the business.
+• Interest payable or deemed to be payable in relation to the acquisition of a private motor vehicle, either it is used in the business or not, or other asset not used in the business.
 This restriction is lifted after 7 years the relevant asset.

 • Expenditure which is not supported by invoices and relevant receipts or other supporting documentation as required by the relevant Regulations.